jennyknuth/collapsible-tree-javascript-diagram/README.md

 http://bl.ocks.org/mbostock/4339083.

-I liked the idea of being able to interact with the complicated tree diagram, to expand and contract it at will in order to explore different branches.
+I liked the idea of being able to interact with the complicated tree diagram, to expand and contract it at will in order to explore its different branches.

 The entire image, fully expanded:
 ![Whole](JavaScriptInOneImage.png)